 Self care can be a glamorized topic for our generation.
 Scroll on instagram and you can see champagne, bubble baths, and rose petals, but I'm guessing the majority of us don't necessarily have the time or the money to make our self care that lavish.
 (If you do, more power to ya.)
 Self care is … Continue reading Self care (is actually self compassion)

 New Year's resolutions are a funny thing.
 Some people decide that they want to build better relationships, some decide they want to reach their career goals.
-Some people decide that they are going to finally *lose that weight* or really start *being active.* This annoys me so much.
-I hate the way these people fall … Continue reading New Year’s resolutions and AGING in America
+Some people decide that they are going to finally *lose that weight* or really start *being active.* I hate the way these people fall prey to diet culture and … Continue reading New Year’s resolutions and AGING in America

 One of the weirdest things about our culture is the way we obsess over photos.
 It seems like people are more concerned about how they look in photos than how they look in real life, and our world is filled with instagram accounts that capture the *perfect* selfie and the *perfect* meal.
 Have you ever … Continue reading Your body in photos

 Thanksgiving can be the hardest day of the year for someone in recovery.
 And I'm not talking about the food.
 What I hate most about Thanksgiving is the fact that people feel the need to make incessant diet culture comments.
 The food is actually my favorite part.
 Hearing our friends and family members make negative comments … Continue reading How to survive Thanksgiving (with annoying family members)